Pwn-Linux/Pwn-Linux/README.md

 ### Package changes

-- Swap Pulseaudio in for Pipewire-Pulseaudio
+- Swap Pulseaudio in for Pipewire-Pulseaudio on some image variants
 - removed various packages in favor of using flatpak.
 See the Containerfiles for what is removed. will list them here later.

 ## Using the Image